OkechukwuOdo/HNGx_Stage_Two_Task/DOCUMENTATION.md

 "User by name <Name of user> has been deleted from database"

 ## Update a user with the user_id
-* Update the user detail with to a provided user.
+* Update the user detail to a provided user detail.
+*
 URL: /api/user_id

 Method: PUT